TL;DR

 For those concerned with estate planning, a specialist policy called Gift Inter Vivos can be invaluable.
 If you gift a large sum of money or an asset (like a property) to a loved one, it may be subject to Inheritance Tax (IHT) if you die within seven years of making the gift.
 This policy provides a lump sum designed to cover that potential tax bill, ensuring your beneficiaries receive the full value of your gift.

 The world of life insurance offers a vast array of options.
-At WeCovr, we specialise in helping individuals and families understand these choices, from simple mortgage protection to complex estate planning solutions.
-We compare the whole market to ensure your plan is robust, affordable, and perfectly aligned with your vision for your family's future.
+A specialist at WeCovr or one of our broker partners can help individuals and families understand these choices, from simple mortgage protection to complex estate planning solutions.
+We compare the whole market to help support your plan is robust, affordable, and perfectly aligned with your vision for your family's future.

 For company directors, business owners, and the self-employed, the line between personal and professional finances is often blurred.
 A health crisis doesn't just impact your family; it can threaten the very existence of the business you've worked so hard to build.
-Business protection insurance is the corporate equivalent of personal cover, designed to ensure business continuity.
+Business protection insurance is the corporate equivalent of personal cover, designed to help support business continuity.

 Who is the most important person in your business?
 It might be the director with the key client relationships, the technical expert with unique knowledge, or the top salesperson.
 Key Person Insurance pays a lump sum to the business if that key individual dies or is diagnosed with a critical illness.